gollum/gollum/README.md

 A layout is a Liquid template applied to a wiki page during static site generation with the following data made available to it:

-  page
-        content         The formatted content of the page title           The title of the page
+`wiki.base_path`       The base path of the Wiki to which this page belongs `page.content`         The formatted content of the page `page.title`           The title of the page `page.format`          The format of the page (textile, org, etc.)
-        format          The format of the page (textile, org, etc.) author          The author of the last edit date            The date of the last edit
+`page.author`          The author of the last edit `page.date`            The date of the last edit

 ## CONTRIBUTE